decarv/gsoc24/README.md

 ## 2. Proposal

-As mentioned before, my objectives with this proposal are to implement an efficient ev for pgagroal.
+As mentioned before, my objectives with this proposal are to implement an efficient event loop for pgagroal.
 In order to accomplish this, I could benefit from dividing the implementation into two phases: (a) Experimentation (Phase 1); (b) Continuous Implementation and Profiling (Phase 2).

-For *Phase 1*, I propose the implementation of an interface containing a simple abstraction for an ev (with io_uring, for Linux, and with kqueue, for FreeBSD).
+For *Phase 1*, I propose the implementation of an interface containing a simple abstraction for an event loop (with io_uring, for Linux, and with kqueue, for FreeBSD).

-The result of this first phase would be a maintainable and small footprint ev that suffices for pgagroal specific uses, potentially (but not necessarily) resulting in minimal changes in functions and behavior of the main code -- as the implementation would work as an interface for watching file descriptors, timers, and signals.
+The result of this first phase would be a maintainable and small footprint event loop that suffices for pgagroal specific uses, potentially (but not necessarily) resulting in minimal changes in functions and behavior of the main code -- as the implementation would work as an interface for watching file descriptors, timers, and signals.

-For *Phase 2*, I propose the definition of tests and profiling (for speed and memory) for pgagroal's new ev, done in different settings, enabling comparison between previous and future versions.
+For *Phase 2*, I propose the definition of tests and profiling (for speed and memory) for pgagroal's new event loop, done in different settings, enabling comparison between previous and future versions.

 The idea here is to accurately measure resource utilization for pgagroal in areas we believe are important, so that we can ensure that the new implementation of pgagroal is actually going in the right direction.